 Lear: First let me talk with this philosopher.
 What is the cause of thunder?...
 I’ll talk a word with this same learnèd Theban.
 What is your study?
 (3.4.152-56)

-Just the “learned Theban” identifies Lear’s “philosopher.”
+Just Lear’s reference to a “learned Theban” identifies the “philosopher” to which he is referring.
 Not only does North refer to Epaminondas twice in that manner, both in Plutarch and Nepos, but Ben Jonson, who frequently spoofed Shakespeare’s plays, also makes light of this connection in Pan’s Anniversary: “Then comes my learned Theban, the Tinker … He beats to the tune of ‘Tickle-Foot’ Pam, Pam, Pam, brave Epam with a Nondas.”
 (643).

 Edgar, like Epaminondas, has voluntarily rid himself of all wealth as he has adopted the guise of the impoverished Poor Tom.
 Thus, as Epaminondas “drank vinegar”; Poor Tom “drinks the green mantle of the standing pool” (3.4.132-33).
 As Epaminondas would go about “ill appareled” and without any perfume, so too does Poor Tom.
 Lear notes that the seemingly mad beggar owes “the beast no hide, the sheep no wool, the cat no perfume” (3.4.102-4).
 As shown earlier, this full speech on borrowing clothes from beasts comes from yet another Northern passage –in North’s Dial, but the specific reference to perfume is not found in the earlier Dial passage and so connects it to the other Poor-Tom elements related to Epaminondas.